mitranim/wordplay/readme.md

 proofile (verifies someone's identity or details) © M

-reliarble © LR
+reliarble © VA

-translater (a lazy one) © LR
+translater (a lazy one) © VA

-boorocrazy © LR
+boorocrazy © VA

-boorocrat © LR
+boorocrat © VA

 hornmone (either makes you horny, or makes you want to play 📯) © M

-whoremons (📯) © LR
+whoremons (📯) © VA

-overhole (overhaul that doesn't end up well) © LR
+overhole (overhaul that doesn't end up well) © VA

-augMENT (🤖👮; cop that oppresses crippled individuals with cyber-prosthetics; cop with cyber-prosthetics; cerebral enhancement, such as extra cogitators) © LR
+augMENT (🤖👮; cop that oppresses crippled individuals with cyber-prosthetics; cop with cyber-prosthetics; cerebral enhancement, such as extra cogitators) © VA

 axterminate (💀🪓) © M